 Don’t talk down to your child no matter what his age.
 You probably know more than they do from experience alone, but don’t use this knowledge to discount their opinions.
 Don’t say, for example, “You’re only 14.
 What do you know about…?”

 Follow up.
 Try to remember and ask about issues or events your child talked about a day or two earlier.
-This shows her that you were listening and are concerned about her.
+This shows your teen that you were listening and are concerned about them.